-- 38 data in recent decades could be used to train machine learning algorithms to provide the weather pattern (e.g., the - weather type or even a full spatial field).
-A trained algorithm could then be used to classify daily weather in thepast based on categorized information from historical weather diaries. - 41 Codification of descriptive weather information is a core work of historians of climate (Riemann et al., 2015).
-A - 42 next step then is to establish an ordinal scale, which has been attempted mostly at the monthly or seasonal scale. - 43 So-called "Pfister indices" (Pfister et al., 2018) are often used and categorize weather in three-point (-1, 0, 1) or - seven-point (-3, -2, -1, 0, 1, 2, 3) indices, with corresponding designations such as "extremely cold", "cold", etc. (Pfister, 1999).
-Calibrating such indices with measurement-based time series in order to calibrate climate - 45 (Pfister, 1999).
-Calibrating such indices with measurement-based time series in order to calibrate climate 46 reconstructions implies a similar translation from numerical data to text, though on the monthly or seasonal - 47 scale. - 48 In this paper I describe a pilot study to generate synthetic weather diaries based on daily weather reconstructions 49 for Switzerland for the year 1816, known as a "Year Without a Summer".
-Weather and climate during this year 50 were affected by the eruption of Tambora in Indonesia in 1815 (Raible et al., 2016; Brönnimann and Krämer, 51 2016).
-The summer was very cold and rainy, particularly in Central Europe (Auchmann et al., 2012; Luterbacher 52 and Pfister, 2015; Veale and Endfield, 2016), although the adverse weather conditions were only partly due to direct effects of the eruption.
-The "Year Without a Summer" of 1816 is arguably among the most prominent 53 54 climate events of the past few hundred years.
-Concurring with increased vulnerability after the Napoleonic wars 55 (due to political instability, economic shifts after the end of the continental system, high unemployment rates, 56 and inadequate governance), the societal consequences of this weather event were severe, particularly in 57 Switzerland (Krämer, 2015; Behringer, 2016).
-Further weather-related effects were related to snow 58 accumulation, such as avalanches in the following winter (Rohr, 2015) and a flood event in early summer 1817, 59 although the snowmelt contribution was large only close to the Alps (Rössler and Brönnimann, 2018).
-The 60 Tambora eruption was one of at least five large eruptions within a relatively short period, which together had - 61 profound effects on the global climate system, including monsoons, and on Alpine glaciers (Brönnimann et al., - 62 2019). - In the following I describe the weather reconstruction, the translation into text as well as the generation of impact-related indices.
-Then I evaluate the synthetic diaries by comparison with daily observations (which are already in categorized form) and monthly weather summaries as well as brief daily weather notes written down - on Lord Byron's famous journey through Switzerland (Byron, 1839) in September 1816.
-A discussion then - 67 follows on the use of "synthetic weather diaries" in history and science.
+41 Codification of descriptive weather information is a core work of historians of climate (Riemann et al., 2015).
+A

+42 next step then is to establish an ordinal scale, which has been attempted mostly at the monthly or seasonal scale.
+43 So-called "Pfister indices" (Pfister et al., 2018) are often used and categorize weather in three-point (-1, 0, 1) or 44 seven-point (-3, -2, -1, 0, 1, 2, 3) indices, with corresponding designations such as "extremely cold", "cold", etc. 45 (Pfister, 1999).
+Calibrating such indices with measurement-based time series in order to calibrate climate 46 reconstructions implies a similar translation from numerical data to text, though on the monthly or seasonal scale.
+47 In this paper I describe a pilot study to generate synthetic weather diaries based on daily weather reconstructions 48 for Switzerland for the year 1816, known as a "Year Without a Summer".
+Weather and climate during this year 49 were affected by the eruption of Tambora in Indonesia in 1815 (Raible et al., 2016; Brönnimann and Krämer, 50 2016).
+The summer was very cold and rainy, particularly in Central Europe (Auchmann et al., 2012; Luterbacher 51 and Pfister, 2015; Veale and Endfield, 2016), although the adverse weather conditions were only partly due to 52 direct effects of the eruption.
+The "Year Without a Summer" of 1816 is arguably among the most prominent 53 climate events of the past 350 years.
+Concurring with increased vulnerability after the Napoleonic wars (due to 54 political instability, economic shifts after the end of the continental system, high unemployment rates, and 55 inadequate governance), the societal consequences of this weather event were severe, particularly in Switzerland 56 (Krämer, 2015; Behringer, 2016).
+Further weather-related effects were related to snow accumulation, such as 57 avalanches in the following winter (Rohr, 2015) and a flood event in early summer 1817, although the snowmelt 58 contribution was large only close to the Alps (Rössler and Brönnimann, 2018).
+The Tambora eruption was one of 59 at least five large eruptions within a relatively short period, which together had profound effects on the global 60 climate system, including monsoons, and on Alpine glaciers (Brönnimann et al., 2019).
+61 In the following I describe the weather reconstruction, the translation into text as well as the generation of impactrelated indices.
+Then I evaluate the synthetic diaries by comparison with daily observations (which are already in categorized form) and monthly weather summaries as well as brief daily weather notes written down on Lord Byron's famous journey through Switzerland (Byron, 1839) in September 1816.
+A discussion then follows on the use of "synthetic weather diaries" in history and science.
 The paper ends with brief conclusions.

-68 2 Data
+66 2 Data

-69 2.1 Numerical reconstructions
+67 2.1 Numerical reconstructions

-- The daily weather reconstructions for 1816 used in this paper are taken from Flückiger et al. (2017) and cover - 71 Switzerland.
-They were produced with the specific aim of numerically modelling potential harvest yields during - the "Year Without a Summer" of 1816 in Switzerland.
-Furthermore, they were subsequently used to numerically - model the flood events of 1817 (Rössler and Brönnimann, 2018).
-In the following, I give a brief summary of the - reconstruction technique.
+68 The daily weather reconstructions for 1816 used in this paper are taken from Flückiger et al. (2017) and cover 69 Switzerland.
+They were produced with the specific aim of numerically modelling potential harvest vields during 70 the "Year Without a Summer" of 1816 in Switzerland.
+Furthermore, they were subsequently used to numerically 71 model the flood events of 1817 (Rössler and Brönnimann, 2018).
+In the following, I give a brief summary of the 72 reconstruction technique.
 Note that the reconstruction was not designed for day-to-day accuracy.
-Nevertheless, it - best serves the purpose of presenting the concept of synthetic weather diaries as it is the earliest, high-resolution
+Nevertheless, it 73 best serves the purpose of presenting the concept of synthetic weather diaries as it is the earliest, high-resolution 74 spatial weather reconstruction available at the moment of writing and also because the "Year Without a Summer" 75 of 1816 is well documented and of particular interest.